UK Covid infections climb by a million in a week

 A high number of infections means the UK can expect Covid hospitalisations to rise too, although vaccines are still helping to stop many severe cases, say experts.

 According to the latest figures, there were 16,975 patients in hospital with the virus on 23 March.
-Around half will have been admitted for something else, rather than Covid, but tested positive.
+About half will have been admitted for something else, rather than Covid, but tested positive.

 Just over 300 of them needed an intensive care bed with a ventilator to help them breathe.